silasmue/VPS-OPNSense-Wireguard_Tunnel/README.md

   -j DNAT --to-destination 10.99.0.2

 iptables -t nat -A POSTROUTING -s 10.99.0.0/30 -o ens6 -j MASQUERADE

+# This is crucial, to not get weird errors, 1300 is a bit conservative you could get away with 1340 which would improve bandwidth, when the tunnel MTU is 1380
+iptables -t mangle -A FORWARD -o wg0 -p tcp --tcp-flags SYN,RST SYN \
+    -j TCPMSS --set-mss 1300
 ```
 The config can be made persistend with:
 ```